I Left My Sneakers in Dimension X: Plot summary

 I Left My Sneakers in Dimension X continues the adventures of Rod and the crew of the Galactic Patrol ship Ferkel.
 When villainous BKR's friend Smorkus Flinders crosses over from Dimension X, he captures Rod and his bratty cousin Elspeth, taking them back to his home to use as bait for the crew of the Ferkel as revenge for them imprisoning BKR.
 Rod and Elspeth are rescued by Captain Grakker and his crew, but during the escape from Castle Chaos, the Ferkel is damaged enough that all must abandon ship.
 Without their spacecraft, our heroes are stranded.

 Following the strange disappearance of their friend Snout, the seven remaining gain help in the form of Galuspa, one of the race of Shapeshifters that are native to Dimension X. With his help, they are taken to the Valley of the Shapeshifters to see the Ting Wongovia.
 During their journey, Rod gains a new companion: a furry little creature called a Chibling, which bonds to him.
 Also during this time, and the time spent waiting in the Valley, Rod sees that another of the crew, Tar Gibbons, is watching him.
-Later, the Tar asks Rod to become his "Krevlik", or apprentice.
+Later, Tar asks Rod to become his "Krevlik", or apprentice.
 Rod accepts, and begins training under his new teacher in the ways of martial arts.
 During the wait, Rod learns that BKR was handed off to the Merkel, one of the Ferkel's sister ships, to be delivered to prison, and that the crew of the Ferkel readily jumped in to save them despite knowledge that they were headed into a trap.